counternote/counternote/README.md

 Don’t let the idea that Counternote is a musical language trouble you.
 The way to learn Counternote is by practicing music, and practicing Counternote will help you learn music.
 If you are reading this, you are probably motivated to do one of those things.

-Because every field tends toward jargon with big and important words the deeper you get into it, and occasionally those words conflict with common usage, all terms in Counternote are simple and precise, each limited to one syllable and an easy definition.
+Because every field tends toward jargon with big and important words the deeper you get into it, and occasionally those words conflict with common usage, all terms in Counternote are concise, each limited to one syllable with an easy, unambiguious definition.
+The words are *italicized* when speaking specifically about Counternote terms.

 # Sounds